pzemtsov/pzemtsov.github.io/_posts/2014-05-15-how-to-make-C-as-fast-as-java.md

 - `Dst_First` versions now run faster than `Src_First`, it was not so in **C** initially.

-- While resolving the pointer aliasing and optimising the loop did not help on its own, it helped a lot. in combination with the loop unrolling.
+- While resolving the pointer aliasing and optimising the loop did not help on its own, it helped a lot in combination with the loop unrolling.
 This is visible by comparing `Dst_First_1` with `Dst_First_1a` and `Dst_First_3` with `Dst_First_3a`.